 Here we will explain how the metamodel database works.

 Purpose of the database

-- The available business database(s) that should contain the shared datasets.
+- The available business database(s) that should contains the shared datasets.

 - The different scientific projects.